 Kat is also a political performance artist and through their arts persona they recently finished work on Australia’s very first all trans and gender diverse original musical titled Lost in Transit with a cast of six local trans and gender diverse artists.

-Board Member – Maria Scharnke
+Committee Member – Maria Scharnke

 Maria Scharnke is a proudly Disabled young person and a lifelong self-advocate.
 Maria is a vehement and persistent voice for disability rights and disability justice as a writer, public speaker, and youth leader, both independently and through her roles in many Disabled People’s Organisations.
 She presented evidence at the Disability Royal Commission, in October 2020, as a Disabled high school student.